skip to main content

 Application for Exemption

-• Married students (proof required: marriage license)
+• Students who are married (proof required: marriage license)

 • Students with children (proof required: child’s birth certificate).